ejtaal/aa/README.rst

    Thanks to the work of 2 very enthusiastic volunteers, we present version 4.0 which now includes the following 7 new books:

-   -  Dictionay Of The Holy Quran, by Malik Ghulam Farid, M.A.
+   -  Dictionary Of The Holy Quran, by Malik Ghulam Farid, M.A.
    -  Verbal Idioms Of The Holy Quran by Mustansir Mir.
    -  Vocabulary Of The Holy Quran by Dr Abdullah Abbas Nadwi.
    -  Urdu: Qaamoos ul Waheed